avtraino/image-swip/README.md

 # image-swip
-A sensible image renamer.

 - Sorts and renames photos by date and event (e.g., `2018-12-17_11.20.14__Hiking-Trip.jpg`)
-- Relies on DateTimeOriginal EXIF tag
+- - Date relies on DateTimeOriginal EXIF tag
+- - Event relies on the name of the parent folder

-## Get Started:
+## Get Started
 ### Requirements:
 * Python 3.6.1 or later
 * Pipenv